wonma/100-days-of-code/log.md

 **Thoughts**
 Whoa!
 It's very abstract at this level so I don't think I'm getting all these concepts fully.
 However, it's the first step to understand the new concepts so I would give my brain some time to play with it.
 No need to be afraid or overwhelmed.
 Everything will click eventually.

+---

+### Day 49: December 4, Sunday

+**Today's Progress**
+Learned 'render' props.
+It sets the order of execution like 'provoking whatever function defined in the wrapped component's render props after fetching process is done'.
+And that function will be the presentational componnent.

 <!--